tangentsoft/pidp8i/README.md

 one is that there is no separate install script.
 The `make install` command you ran above did everything for you.

-Those differences aside, the project's [official documentation][prj] cover this version of the software as well.

 [smod]: http://obsolescence.wixsite.com/obsolescence/2016-pidp-8-building-instructions